 Hub Evolution and Secondary Airport Growth

 Despite hub consolidation trends, secondary and medium-hub airports are increasingly attractive to low-cost carriers and airlines seeking lower-cost expansion.
-This creates opportunities for secondary airports to develop competitive advantages (lower costs, simpler operations, faster turnaround times) that appeal to modern carriers.
+Secondary airports with CPE below $12 have seen 8% average enplanement growth (DOT Form 41, 2023–2025), as lower costs, simpler operations, and faster turnaround times appeal to cost-focused carriers.

 Summary: Critical Takeaways for Airport Finance Professionals

 Understanding airline-airport financial relationships requires appreciation of: (1) the critical importance of CPE to airline route decisions, (2) the negotiating leverage of hub carriers over their home airports, (3) the financial risk of high airline concentration, (4) the mechanics of rate methodologies and their impact on both airport and airline financial sustainability, (5) the role of incentive programs in airline competition, and (6) the evolving structure of terminals, gates, and technology that shapes airport-airline interactions.
-Successful airport financial planning integrates airline economics, competitive dynamics, and contractual structures into coherent forecasting and risk management frameworks.
+Airport financial planning benefits from integrating airline economics, competitive dynamics, and contractual structures into forecasting and risk management frameworks.